Editor’s Note: This article is regularly updated to provide the most up-to-date information.

-Among the myriad equity crowdfunding platforms helping individuals invest in startups, StartEngine is a clear leader.
-A critical factor for this is that the company is an early mover in the industry.
-But StartEngine has also been focused on innovating the platform.
-For example, the company recently rolled out a secondary trading platform.
-This allows for trading in the shares of startups, which should help to encourage even more activity on the platform.
+Among the myriad equity crowdfunding platforms — which allow anyone to invest in startups — StartEngine is one of the leaders.
+A critical factor has been the company’s early mover advantage in the industry.
+But StartEngine has also been innovating.
+For example, the company introduced a secondary trading platform.
+This allows for trading in the shares of startups, which should help to encourage even more trading activity.

-CEO Howard Marks helped co-found StartEngine, the latest in a long line of successful ventures.
-The most notable of those previous companies was Activision Blizzard (NASDAQ:ATVI), which has a market value of $59 billion.
+Howard Marks is the CEO and co-founder of StartEngine.
+Before launching the company, he started several other successful ventures, most notably Activision Blizzard (NASDAQ:ATVI), which has a market value of $69 billion.
 He also co-founded Acclaim games, which was later sold to Disney (NYSE:DIS).

-“Overall, I consider StartEngine to be one of the three ‘must-have’ accounts for online startup,” said Brian Belley, who is the founder of Crowdwise.org and VentureWallet.
+“Overall, I consider StartEngine to be one of the three ‘must-have’ accounts for online startup investors,” said Brian Belley, founder of Crowdwise.org and VentureWallet.
 “Investing on any other equity crowdfunding platform is much more of an optional preference for investors who either want to invest in certain niches or want to spend additional time screening every equity crowdfunding deal.”

 - SAM Email by Airto

 Now, let’s dive in and take a closer look at each one.

 IoT (Internet-of-Things) is about the use of connected devices, such as in factories.
 The market is large and is growing rapidly.